ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchGREP11guest.md

       Feb 14 17:39:15 ubuntu2204 systemd[1439]:  Finished Online ext4 Metadata Check for All Filesystems.
       ```

 *Congratulations!* You have reached a significant milestone in the lab.
 You have successfully configured and launched your HPVS 2.1.3 GREP11 Server.
 Now all that is left is to test its functionality with some sample GREP11 client code.
-You will set that up on your Ubuntu KVM guest that are currently logged on to.
+You will set that up on your Ubuntu KVM guest.
 Click _Next_ at the bottom right of the page to continue.